23 Burndown Charts

 The Big Board

-While Burndown Charts are excellent for keeping track of the work that has been done, they are often partnered with several other things on something known as The Big Board (although it might be known by other names where you work).
+While Burndown Charts are excellent for keeping track of the completed work, they are often partnered with several other things on something known as The Big Board (although it might be known by other names where you work).

-The Big Board brings together all of the information that a development team might need to know.
+The Big Board brings together all the information a development team might need.
 It includes (but is not limited to):

 • The current iteration (of total iterations in the milestone).